Cedar is a domestic wood that grows on the east and west coasts of the US. It has some great qualities that are important in woodworking.

 It will minimize pest invasions and help to protect your Cedar furniture from bugs and insect attacks.

-Cedar wood has excellent resistance against temperature changes.
+Cedar wood has excellent resistance to temperature changes.
 Therefore, Cedar wood furniture stays cool even on hot days.
 Cedar doesn’t absorb much heat.

 Cedar is mostly used as a fencing material.
 It is durable and withstands outdoor weather conditions.